 Montmartre is a fun place to get lost (and we did get lost) among the narrow, steep winding streets.
 Even though it was crowded and touristy, it was still fun to visit Place du Terte and browse the masterpieces of local artists.

 When your feet get sore from all the walking, rent a bike!
 Paris has a lot of cycle paths and an inexpensive bike share program.
-Riding around the city was one of our favourite things to do and made us feel like locals.
+Riding around the city was one of our favourite things to do and made us feel young at heart.

 Picnic in the Park